 The trio took the stage full of its characteristic musical confidence, finding its feet in what appeared to be an open improvisation; reaching for its sometimes challenging form of musical telepathy while performing without any semblance of a net.

 MMW often opens shows with free-form improvisation it labels simply as " Open."
 Sometimes the band will pause and begin another open exploration before eventually seguing into a composition.
-Thus, the first half of an MMW first set is a game of "spot the
+Thus, the first half of an MMW first set is a game of "spot the song" for those without an encyclopedic knowledge of group's repertoire.

 A frequently groove-less, stream-of-consciousness jam flowed through much of the first set; with an occasional bass line from Chris Wood (who alternated between an acoustic and two electric basses, including a Hofner) or an organ peel from Medeski eliciting a cheer from the crowd.
 Unable to identify any songs, I peppered my notes with time stamps and scribbled "Song?" as an occasional refrain.
 Near the end of the first set, Wood engaged in a wild deconstruction of a bass solo, with the aid of a drum stick and jarring flutters of warped notes.
 Percussionist Billy Martin, on his feet for much of the show as he alternated among his kit, cowbells, chimes, and a tambourine, rhythmically squeeked the inside of what appeared to be a small snare drum.
 Medeski painted with the high register of his clavinet, and suddenly an unfussy groove emerged.